mataralhawiti/mataralhawiti/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+I have a profound interest in cloud computing and data engineering.
+Enjoy building scalable, reliable, and cost-effective cloud-based data infrastructures that utilize the power of the cloud.

 - 🔭 I’m currently working on my IMDB movies rating (https://myimdbmovies.azurewebsites.net/)
 - 🌱 I’m currently learning Kubernetes
-- 💬 Ask me about Data Engineering :)
+- 💬 Ask me about Azure and data engineering :)
-- 📫 How to reach me: @matar86
+- 📫 How to reach me: matar@linux.com
 - ⚡ Fun fact: I play Halo